-Illustrator Carl Wiens has enjoyed a successful career spanning more than 25 years.
-Carl finds his inspiration in the mechanics of the world around him and is fascinated by robots, insects and exoplanets.
+Illustrator Carl Wiens has enjoyed a successful career spanning more than thirty years.
+Carl finds his inspiration in science and nature, and is fascinated by robots, insects and exoplanets.

 Carl grew up near Point Pelee National Park where he sketched birds and collected butterflies.
 Being outside and surrounded by nature has been a source of energy and creativity for Carl.
-His father, a carpenter, taught him how to build and make things by hand.
+He also has a passion for music and listens while painting and drawing.

-Largely conceptual, his editorial work has been internationally recognized by the Society of Illustrators, American Illustration, 3 x 3 and Applied Arts Annual.
-Carl's work has appeared in publications such as The New York Times, The Wall Street Journal, Time, Forbes, SmartMoney, Fast Company, Businessweek, Barron's Weekly and Esquire.
-His book projects include Sci-Fi Baby Names, The Man's Guide to Underwear Repair, The Art of Roughhousing and We Have Always Lived on Mars (currently being adapted into a Hollywood screenplay).
+Carl's work has been internationally recognized by the Society of Illustrators, American Illustration, 3 x 3 and the Applied Arts Annual.
+He has been published in the New York Times, the Wall Street Journal, Time, Forbes, Barron's and Esquire.
+His book projects include Sci-Fi Baby Names, The Art of Roughhousing, Wild Buildings and Bridges and Finna.

 In addition to his art, Carl teaches science- and technology-based illustration at Sheridan College where he is continually inspired by the dedication and creativity of the next generation of illustrators.

-Carl lives in Belleville with his akdoodle dog Kona, two sons and lovely wife, Kim.
-When he's not busy with his illustration work, Carl enjoys relaxing in his log cabin, cycling, canoeing in Algonquin and Temagami, stargazing, chopping lots of wood and playing hockey.
+Carl lives in Belleville with his dog, Kona, two sons and lovely wife, Kim.
+When he's not busy with his illustration work, Carl enjoys cycling, kayaking, stargazing, chopping lots of wood and playing hockey.